FelixReuthlinger/MistlandsSinglePlayer/README.md

 ## Change log

+* 2.0.0 -> *BREAKING CHANGE*: starting a complete new setup, do not upgrade to this version unless you want to start a new game

+---
 * 1.5.0 -> updates for a lot of mods due to Valheim .214, removed some mods here that I added to the playstyle modpack instead
 * 1.4.2 -> removed relighting from better wards
 * 1.4.0 -> moved some selected mods that do not change too much and could be re-used playing also other mod packs into their own mod pack (imported here)